The Moth Radio Hour: Question Marks

 And a key thing I learned in this process is that in order to keep it casual, one of the things you have to do is just keep telling everyone that it's casual.

 People would be like, oh my god, how's it going with that guy?
+Oh good, you know, it's good.
+We're just keeping it really casual.

 And if you say casual anytime anyone says his name, then you're good.
+No other adjustments need to be made.

-In fact, Other than the overuse of the word casual, it looked quite like a real relationship.
+In fact, other than the overuse of the word casual, it looked quite like a real relationship.

 Early on, I told him I was having terrible insomnia, up every night from 1 to 3 in the morning.

-So when I woke up in the middle of the night, I could be lulled back to sleep by the bore of science.
+Each night after that, he would send me an audio recording of him reading from a book on evolutionary biology, so when I woke up in the middle of the night, I could be lulled back to sleep by the bore of science.

 Casually.

+We were long distance, but would talk on the phone for hours at a time.
 I got to be the person that he called in those tough early days of divorce, which is something I'll always be proud of.

 We planned and took trips together, knew every minutiae of each other's day-to-day lives, and were, you know, just super cash.